-We will carry out sensitivity analyses to assess whether our findings are robust to decisions made regarding analyses and inclusions of studies.
+We will carry out sensitivity analyses to assess whether our findings are robust to decisions made regarding the analyses and inclusion of studies.
 We will perform sensitivity analyses to assess the following:

-- impact of model chosen: we will compare the results using a random-effects versus a fixed-effect model; - inclusion of studies at high risk of risk of bias: we will compare the results including all studies versus excluding studies at overall high risk of bias, that is four or more of the seven domains of bias are rated as high risk (see Assessment of risk of bias in included studies); - inclusion of studies considered at high risk of trustworthiness, as assessed by the trustworthy tool (Figure 1).
+- impact of model chosen: we will compare the results using a random-effects versus a fixed-effect model; - inclusion of studies at high risk of bias: we will compare the results including all studies versus excluding studies at overall high risk of bias, that is four or more of the seven domains of bias are rated as high risk (see Assessment of risk of bias in included studies). - inclusion of studies considered at high risk of trustworthiness, as assessed by the Trustworthiness Screening Tool (Figure 1).